nf-core/dualrnaseq/docs/parameters.md

 #### `--outSAMattributes "Standard"`

-To specify the attributes of the output BAm file.
+To specify the attributes of the output BAM file.
 The default value is `Standard`, but there are a range of options if needed.
 Please see the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for the full list.

 By default, the pipeline uses `Standard` option to keep NH HI AS nM SAM attributes.